Accessibility and support

 There are a number of good companies and organisations within Bath designed to support people struggling with mental health issues.
 Here are a few:

-Most organisations are offering virtual therapy or interaction with clients during COVID-19.
 Remember, it's okay if you don't enjoy a particular therapy or organisation.
 There are others out there and it's worth finding one that works best to support you and your specific condition.

 Finally, I'd like to reassure you about how understanding Bath Spa University is.
 The University considers the welfare of students first and foremost; this creates a place of accessible learning for those with specific learning differences, mental illnesses or physical disabilities.
 It's an accepting and positive place and I hope you enjoy your time here.